jddf/spec/draft-ucarion-jddf-xx.md

 This document disallows the `definitions` keyword from appearing outside of root schemas (see {{cddl-schema}}).
 Conceivably, this document could have instead allowed `definitions` to appear on any schema, even non-root ones.
-Under this alternative design, `ref`s would resolve to the "nearest" (i.e., most nested) schema which both contained the `ref` and which had a suitably-named `definitions` member.
+Under this alternative design, `ref`s would resolve to a definition in the "nearest" (i.e., most nested) schema which both contained the `ref` and which had a suitably-named `definitions` member.

 For instance, under this alternative approach, one could define schemas like the one in {{hypothetical-ref}}: